Research

 [Draft available upon request]

 I study the link between the Arab slave trade and the diffusion of Islam in Africa.
 In Islamic jurisprudence, lawful enslavement was restricted: a free Muslim could not be enslaved, but conversion to Islam by a non-Muslim slave did not automatically implied freedom.
 African populations were thus faced with a potential trade-off for preventive conversion, fully ensuring against the risk of enslavement on one side, and losing their cultural identity on the other.
 I argue that the intensity of the slave trade at the ethnic-group level solved the collective action problem, resulting in group conversion.
-Moreover, I show that conversion by sword is associated with the emergence, in the Muslim word, of discrimination between Arabs and black Africans: black Muslims were considered worse believers than Muslims of Arab descent.
+Moreover, I show that conversion by sword is associated with the emergence, in the Muslim world, of discrimination between Arabs and black Africans: black Muslims were considered worse believers than Muslims of Arab descent.
 I test if black Muslims adopted stricter religious practices to signal their religious worth.
 Results show that historical conversion by sword to Islam, as opposed to spontaneous conversion, correlates with more conservative religious beliefs today.

 The Long-run Political Effects of the Separation of Church and State: Evidence from the Papal State (with Brian Knight)